Entanglement dynamics and eigenstate correlations in strongly disordered quantum many-body systems: Anatomy of eigenstate correlations

-The space-resolved picture discussed above also provides us with a notion of an `entanglement wavefront'.
-This can be understood as follows.
+From the space-resolved picture discussed above, the entanglement wavefront can be understood as follows.
 The partial sum of Eq.~\ref{eq:prt-sum}, $\sum_{r=2}^R N_r{\cal P}_r(t)$ can be understood to contain the information of the decay of bipartite purity between $A$ and $B$ carried by degrees of freedom within a distance $2R$ from the bipartition. $N_r{\cal P}_r(t)$ is therefore the contribution to the decay in purity at time $t$ at distance $r$ from boundary.
-However, the aforementioned $r_\ast(t)$ suggests that there is a well-defined wavefront of entanglement spreading.
-This is shown schematically in Fig.~\ref{fig:spacetime} where $N_r{\cal P}_r(t)$ is plotted as a heatmap in spacetime assuming the stretched exponential in Eq.~\ref{eq:str-exps} which also shows the logarithmic spreading in time of the entanglement wavefront.
+However, the aforementioned $r_\ast(t)$ suggests that there is a well-defined wavefront of entanglement spreading,{as seen numerically in Fig.~\ref{fig:Nr-Prt-numerical}} and theoretically in Fig.~\ref{fig:spacetime}.
 For a given $t$, the wavefront decays exponentially with $r$ away from $r_\ast(t)$ for $r>r_\ast(t)$ due to the exponential decay with $r$ of $N_r$.
 On the other hand, the hole in the profile for $r$ away from $r_\ast(t)$ with $r<r_\ast(t)$ is purely due to the fact that degrees of freedom within distance $r$ of the bipartition are strongly entangled and the effective contribution to the purity from them has decayed to extremely small values.